The Mummy Returns: Plot

 They escape from the pygmies, who kill all of the cult members except for Hafez, Imhotep, and Anck-su-namun.
 Rick and Alex race to the pyramid before the sun light reaches it, saving Alex's life and allowing the bracelet to release his hand.
 Anck-su-namun, Imhotep, and Hafez then arrive and kill Evelyn before entering the pyramid.

 Inside the pyramid, Imhotep loses his powers and is forced to face the King as a mortal.
-Hafez uses the bracelet to conjure Anubis's army, which appears in the desert outside of the Oasis.
+Hafez uses the bracelet to conjure Anubis's army, which appears in the desert outside of the Oasis; Ardeth and the Medjai arrive and begin battle.
 Rick finds Imhotep summoning the King and attacks him.
 The King, now an enormous scorpion monster, interrupts the fight.
 Imhotep tricks him into attacking Rick.
-Outside, Ardeth and the Medjai battle Anubis's resurrected army.
-While Rick and the King fight, Hafez is caught in the melee and dies.
+While Rick and the King fight, Hafez is caught in the melee and torn apart by the King.

 Meanwhile, Jonathan and Alex steal the Book from Anck-su-namun and use it to resurrect Evelyn.
 Rick discovers hieroglyphs explaining that Jonathan's scepter is the mystic Spear of Osiris, the only weapon capable of killing the King.
-Meanwhile, Evie fights with Anck-su-namun.
+Meanwhile, Evelyn fights with Anck-su-namun.
 Aided by Jonathan, Rick gets the spear and uses it to slay the King, sending him and the army of Anubis back into the Underworld.

 As the oasis begins to implode and the pyramid crumbles, Rick and Imhotep cling to the ledge of a pit that leads to the underworld.
 Rick implores Evelyn to escape, but she risks her life to pull him to safety.
 Seeing this, Imhotep pleads for Anck-su-namun to do the same, but she abandons him.
 Heartbroken, Imhotep lets go and plummets into the underworld.
-While fleeing, Anck-su-namun inadvertently falls into a pit of scorpions and dies.
+While fleeing, Anck-su-namun inadvertently falls into a pit of scorpions and is eaten alive.

-Izzy then arrives with the repaired dirigible and rescues the O'Connells just before the oasis and the pyramid are destroyed—though not before Jonathan swipes a diamond.
+Izzy then arrives with the repaired dirigible and rescues the O'Connells just before the oasis and the pyramid are destroyed, though not before Jonathan swipes a diamond at its peak.
 They depart into the sunset, with Ardeth saluting them before riding away.

 Cast

-Brendan Fraser, Rachel Weisz, John Hannah and Arnold Vosloo (top) reprise their roles from The Mummy along with Oded Fehr, Patricia Velásquez and Aharon Ipalé while Dwayne Johnson (a.k.a.
-The Rock) will play his debut as the Scorpion King (bottom).
+(L:R) Brendan Fraser, Rachel Weisz, John Hannah and Arnold Vosloo reprise their roles from The Mummy along with Oded Fehr, Patricia Velásquez and Aharon Ipalé, while Dwayne Johnson (a.k.a.
+The Rock) made his acting debut as the Scorpion King.